The Philosophy Department offers the opportunity for undergraduate students to become SF State Scholars.

 Once accepted into the program, SF State Scholars receive additional advising and take graduate courses such that they seamlessly transition into the M.A. program.
 No GRE or M.A. application is needed.
 Entry into the M.A. program at San Francisco State presents the student with attractive opportunities, such as the Certificate in Ethical Artifical Intelligence, student teaching opportunities, scholarship opportunities, and much more.
 Note also that students who are receiving as undergraduates the Pell Grant for their tuition often receive as graduate students the State University Grant (SUG) for their tuition.

 - If you have a GPA above 3.0, you can apply to the SF State Scholars Program as early as the end of your freshman year (most students apply when they have taken between 30 and 105 units).

-- You will need to achieve B or higher grades in a critical mass of specific coursework before doing graduate-level seminars, so we advise you to prioritize taking the classes listed below before taking other electives.
+- Note: you will need to achieve B or higher grades in a critical mass of specific coursework before doing graduate-level seminars, so we advise you to prioritize taking the classes listed below before taking other electives.

 Coursework to complete before taking graduate level courses: